dguest/tagging-performance/README.md

 # Jet Tagging Performance Plots

-This is to test things.
+This is to test things and compare jet tagger performance.

 ## Required Packages

+This package (grudgingly) requires [ROOT][0] to read ATLAS data.
+Fortunately the use is minimal: no fancy PyROOT or Roofit installation required.

-Unfortunately there are a few dependencies.
+Unfortunately there are a few other dependencies.
 The upshot is that these packages are fairly standard for python data analysis, and thus quite easy to use.
 They are generally installed using something like `python3.3 setup.py install`.

 - [Python 3.3][1] is used throughout
 - [Numpy][4]